Welcome to University Student Housing!

 • Students are permitted up to five free spare keys/temp access cards each semester.
 Once a student has used their five free spare keys, educational and/or disciplinary action(s) may be applied including but not limited to fines, community service, and/or referral through the Dean of Students Office.

-• Students are responsible for any damages that take place in any hall area while they have the key checked out or are otherwise making use of the space.
-Students must report any pre-existing room damage to hall staff to avoid being charged for the damages.
+• Students are responsible for any damage that takes place in any hall area while they have the key checked out or are otherwise making use of the space.
+Students must report any pre-existing room damage to hall staff to avoid being charged for damages.
 Additionally, the student will be responsible for the cost of replacement and/or lock change if a key is not returned.

 • Students must return all keys/temp access cards at the end of their residence and/or contract.
 Students will be charged for any key(s) not returned at the time of check out.